Society of Pediatric Psychology (SPP) webinars are free to members! Non-members can access webinars for the following cost:

 Presenter Bio:

-Dr Wendy Ward is a Clinical Psychologist and Professor with tenure in the University of Arkansas for Medical Sciences (UAMS) College of Medicine.
+Dr. Wendy Ward is a Clinical Psychologist and Professor with tenure in the University of Arkansas for Medical Sciences (UAMS) College of Medicine.
 She serves UAMS as both the Director of Interprofessional Faculty Development and Associate Provost for Faculty.
 She serves all five colleges, the Graduate School, and Academic Affairs faculty in these two roles, including recruitment, onboarding, faculty development, mentoring, promotion, professional wellness, leadership development, retirement transitioning, and emeriti engagement.
 Her expertise is in integrated care models and collaborative practice, team-based telehealth, behavioral medicine, faculty affairs, and faculty development.
-Dr Ward is also a Director in the UAMS IPE office, contributing to event design, implementation, and evaluation.
+Dr. Ward is also a Director in the UAMS IPE office, contributing to event design, implementation, and evaluation.
 She trains new facilitators to support the UAMS IPE Student Curriculum.
 For the current workforce, she provides team functioning assessments and consults on team interventions.

 Learning Objectives: